Road-trip on the Côte d’Azur

 I then take my car to go to Antibes by the seaside road and Cagnes sur Mer, Villeneuve-Loubet and the famous Marina-Baie des Anges to arrive at the Fort Carré d’Antibes.

-In Antibes, the 2nd largest city in the Alpes-Maritimes, I walk on the ramparts and admire the yachts in the port.
+In Antibes, the 2nd city of the Alpes-Maritimes, I walk on the ramparts and admire the yachts in the harbor.
 I go to the Picasso museum then I tour Cap d’Antibes, so popular with billionaires.

 In the second part of the day, I go to Cannes via Golfe-Juan.

-Then, to discover Cannes, I recommend the little tourist train which offers you a guided tour of everything you need to see in the heart of Cannes: the Croisette, the Majestic Hotel, the Palm Beach, the casinos, rue d’Antibes and its luxury boutiques (it seems that it is the largest concentration of luxury boutiques in the world).
+Then, to discover Cannes, I recommend the little tourist train which offers you a guided tour of everything you need to see in the heart of Cannes: the Croisette, the Majestic Hotel, the Palm-Beach, the casinos, the rue d’Antibes and its luxury boutiques (it seems that it is the largest concentration of luxury boutiques in the world).

-Then, finally, I return to my lodge locations-06.
+Then, finally, I return to my gîte locations-06.